actions/setup-go/README.md

 The V4 edition of the action offers:

- - Enables caching by default
+ - Enabled caching by default

- - Does not fail if caching fails for any reason
+The action will try to enable caching unless the `cache` input is explicitly set to false.

-The action will try to enable caching unless the `cache` input explicitly set to false.
+Please see "[Caching dependency files and build outputs](https://github.com/actions/setup-go#caching-dependency-files-and-build-outputs)" for more information.

 # V3